b310-digital/mindwendel/docs/installing_mindwendel.md

     ghcr.io/mindwendel/mindwendel
   ```

 NOTE: mindwendel requires a postgres database.
-You can use our docker-compose file to also install the postgres.
+You can use our docker-compose file to also install the postgres, see [above](#running-on-docker-compose).